Visnalize/visnalize.github.io/win7simu/about.md

 ## Features

 As a simulator of Windows 7, it attempts to simulate every aspect of Windows 7, from the most familiar programs of Windows 7 such as Calculator, Command Prompt, the striking glass effect of the Aero themes, to the exclusive Desktop Gadgets only available in Windows Vista and 7.
-The simulator also comes with some other cool and nostalgic Windows themes designed on the core of Windows 7 such as Windows 2000, Windows XP, Windows 8...
+The simulator also comes with various cool and nostalgic themes designed on the core of Windows 7, such as Windows 3.1, Windows XP, Windows 10, MacOS, Ubuntu, [and more](./simulated/personalize.md).

-There's also an exclusive [Theme Studio](./themestudio.md) app that allows users to create their own custom themes to transform Win7 Simu into their unique creation, and share with others.
+An exclusive [Theme Studio](./themestudio.md) app is also available for you to create your own custom themes, transform Win7 Simu into unique creations, and share with others.

 ::: tip Tip
 Refer to the [Simulated apps](./simulated.md) page for a list of all available apps.
 For a list of features added through versions, refer to [Changelog](./changelog.md).